mautic/mautic/UPGRADE-5.0.md

     * Transactional emails in campaigns ignore the DNC setting.
     * There are no unsubscribe headers in transactional emails.
     * The SortablePanels templates, JS and CSS was removed as unused.
+    * Country name of Swaziland was update to Eswatini based on Standard: ISO 3166.

 # Dependency injection improvements